Hyperling/Ansible/README.md

-# ansible-pull
+# ansible
-Getting real with my system management.
+Getting real with my system management using ansible-pull.